DevExpress-Examples/blazor-style-migration/readme.md

 ### Color Alternate Rows

-To color alternate rows (universal approach), handle the CustomizeElement event:
+To color alternate rows (using the universal technique), handle the CustomizeElement event:

 ```cs
 <style>